Skilmorlie: History

-Skilmorlie, a small, two-storeyed brick residence, is believed to have been erected c.
+Skilmorlie, a small, two-story obrick residence, is believed to have been erected c.
 1873 for John Bryden, an Irish immigrant cabinet maker and later property owner who arrived in Brisbane c.
 1843.
 The house is one of the earliest surviving in the Windsor-Lutwyche district.

 During the 1850s the land along Breakfast Creek (Enoggera Creek) in the Windsor area was surveyed into farms, but by the end of the decade, most had been alienated by property speculators, and in the 1860s these were sold to Brisbane gentlemen seeking a semi-rural domestic retreat.
 By 1860 Daniel Rowntree Somerset had built the first section of Rosemount (next to Skilmorlie) and the first Oakwal on the hill opposite, but an important early impetus to Windsor's development was the construction of Bowen Bridge across Breakfast Creek in 1861.
 In 1864 the Chief Justice of Queensland, Sir James Cockle, commissioned a grand new Oakwal on the site of the old, and in the area west of the main northern road (now Lutwyche Road) and south of what is now Newmarket Road down to Breakfast Creek, merchant David L Brown, colonial architect Charles Tiffin, and newspaper proprietor James Swan took up residence in the 1860s.
 South of the creek, John Bramston had built his house Herston (which gives its name to the suburb of Herston) in 1861 and further upstream, Ballymore was constructed in 1864 for Lieutenant DJ Seymour.
 When Skilmorlie and its sister house Fernfield were erected in 1873, there appear to have been two other early residences to the south of them, on the eastern side of Bowen Bridge Road (now Lutwyche Road).
 Of these mid-19th century Windsor/Herston residences, only Oakwal and the two Bryden homes survive.
 (The present Rosemount was constructed in the 1890s.)
 In terms of surviving 1860s/1870s buildings in the Windsor district (and for that matter Brisbane), Skilmorlie and Fernfield are very significant.